 Use E6000 or Weldbond to glue a few small, flat pebbles around the hole.

-Glue the succulents down on top of the pebbles.
+Glue the succulents down on top of the pebbles making sure the stem goes in the hole.

 Once the glue dries, your succulent mason jar canisters are all ready.